danmichaelo/quitesimplexmlelement/README.md

 #### count($namespace=null)

-Returns the number of child nodes, optionally within a given namespace.
+Returns the number of child nodes, optionally within a given namespace (by a registered prefix).

 ```php
 if ($node->count('d') > 0) {